Ria424/developers-animatesdk-docs/CompiledClipInstance_object/CompiledClipInstance20.md

 #### Usage

-compiledClipInstance.tabIndex
+CompiledClipInstance.tabIndex

 #### Description

-Property; `integer`; an integer that is equivalent to the Tab Index field in the Accessibility panel.
+Property; `integer`; An integer that is equivalent to the Tab Index field in the Accessibility panel.
 Creates a tab order in which objects are accessed when the user presses the Tab key.

 #### Example